 common name: a stubby-root nematode

-scientific name: Trichodorus obtusus Cobb (Nematoda: Adenophorea: Triplonchida:
+scientific name: Trichodorus obtusus Cobb (syn T. proximus) (Nematoda: Adenophorea: Triplonchida:

 Diphtherophorina: Trichodoridea: Trichodoridae)

-Introduction - Synonymy - Distribution - Life Cycle and Biology - Importance - Symptoms - Hosts - Management - Selected References
+Introduction - Distribution - Life Cycle and Biology - Importance - Symptoms - Hosts - Management - Selected References

-Nematodes in the family Trichodoridae (Thorne, 1935) Siddiqi, 1961, are commonly called "stubby-root" nematodes, because feeding by these nematodes can cause a stunted or "stubby" appearing root system.
+Nematodes in the family Trichodoridae (Thorne, 1935) Siddiqi, 1961, are commonly called "stubby-root" nematodes, because feeding by these nematodes can cause a stunted or "stubby" appearing root system system (Figure 1).
 Trichodorus obtusus is one of the most damaging nematodes on turfgrasses, but also may cause damage to other crops.

 Figure 1.
-St. Augustinegrass roots with "stubby-root" symptoms caused by Trichodorus obtusus Cobb, a stubby-root nematode.
+St. Augustinegrass roots with "stubby-root" symptoms caused by Paratrichodorus minor.
 Photograph by W. T. Crow, University of Florida.

 Trichodorus obtusus is only known to occur in the United States.
-A report of T. proximus (a synonym of T. obtusus) from Ivory Coast was later determined to be a different species.
-Trichodorus obtusus is reported in the states of Virginia, Florida, Iowa, Kansas, Michigan, New York and South Dakota.
-The author found T. obtusus infesting St. Augustinegrass lawns near Dallas, Texas.
+A report of Trichodorus proximus (a synonym of Trichodorus obtusus) from Ivory Coast was later determined to be a different species.
+Trichodorus obtusus has been reported in the states of Florida, Iowa, Kansas, Michigan, New York, South Carolina, South Dakota, Texas, and Virginia.

-While large for a plant-parasitic nematode (about 1/16 inch long), T. obtusus is still small enough that it can be seen only with the aid of a microscope.
+While large for a plant-parasitic nematode (about 1/16 inch long), Trichodorus obtusus is still small enough that it can be seen only with the aid of a microscope.
 Stubby-root nematodes are ectoparasitic nematodes, meaning that they feed on plants while their bodies remain in the soil.
 They feed primarily on meristem cells of root tips.
 Stubby-root nematodes are plant-parasitic nematodes in the Triplonchida, an order characterized by having a six-layer cuticle (body covering).
-Stubby- root nematodes are unique among plant-parasitic nematodes because they have an onchiostyle, a curved, solid stylet or spear they use in feeding.
+Stubby-root nematodes are unique among plant-parasitic nematodes because they have an onchiostyle, a curved, solid stylet or spear they use in feeding (Figure 2).
 All other plant-parasitic nematodes have straight, hollow stylets.
 Stubby-root nematodes use their onchiostyle like a dagger to puncture holes in plant cells.
 The stubby root nematode then secretes from its mouth (stoma) salivary material into the punctured cell.
-The salivary material hardens into a feeding tube which functions as a "straw" enabling the nematode to withdraw and ingest the cell contents through the tube.
-After feeding on an individual cell, the stubby-root nematode will move on to feed on other cells, leaving old feeding tubes behind and forming new ones in each cell that it feeds from.
+The salivary material hardens into a feeding tube which functions as a straw enabling the nematode to withdraw and ingest the cell contents through the tube (Figure 3).
+After feeding on an individual cell, the stubby-root nematode will move on to feed on other cells, leaving old feeding tubes behind and forming new ones in each cell that it feeds from (Figure 4).

 Figure 2.
 Curved onchiostyle of Trichodorus obtusus Cobb, a stubby-root nematode.
 Photograph by W. T. Crow, University of Florida.